 The Value of a Business Growth Coach

-At Raincatcher, we have an in-house business growth expert who works alongside business owners as they embark on their value-building journey towards a future of increased profit and freedom.
+At Raincatcher, we have an in-house business growth expert who works alongside business owners as they embark on their value-building journey toward a future of increased profit and freedom.

 Raincatcher Director of Business Growth, Susan Frew

-Our business growth team has more than three decades of experience growing, buying, and selling companies and also has an equal amount of entrepreneurial experience.
-We can help you make the objective decisions that every passionate entrepreneur struggles to make, and help coach you through different ways to optimize your company’s value along your M&A journey.
+Our business growth team is experienced in growing, buying, and selling companies and also has an equal amount of entrepreneurial experience.
+We can help you make the objective decisions that every passionate entrepreneur struggles to make and help coach you through different ways to optimize your company’s value along your M&A journey.